cetic/fadi/INSTALL.md

 > "Kubernetes Engine is a managed, production-ready environment for deploying containerized applications.
 It brings our latest innovations in developer productivity, resource efficiency, automated operations, and open source flexibility to accelerate your time to market."

-* The creation of a GKE environment can be done with [Terraform](https://www.terraform.io/) or manually.
+The creation of a GKE environment can be done with [Terraform](https://www.terraform.io/) or manually.

-See the [Terraform](https://www.terraform.io/) scripts for the creation of the Kubernetes cluster [here](/terraform) and its documentation [here](/terraform/README.md).
+See the Terraform scripts for the creation of the Kubernetes cluster [here](/terraform) and its documentation [here](/terraform/README.md).

 To manually create a Kubernetes cluster (GKE):

-You can access the console of GCP [here](https://console.cloud.google.com).

-* 1- Visit the Google Kubernetes Engine menu in GCP Console. ...
+1. Visit the Google Kubernetes Engine menu in [GCP Console]([here](https://console.cloud.google.com)).
-* 2- Click `Create cluster`.
+2. Click `Create cluster`.
-* 3- Choose the Standard cluster template or choose an appropriate template for your workload.
+3. Choose the Standard cluster template or choose an appropriate template for your workload.
-* 4- From the Cluster Version drop-down menu, select the desired GKE version to run in the cluster.
+4. From the Cluster Version drop-down menu, select the desired GKE version to run in the cluster.

-It's also possible to create the Kubernetes cluster in command line, see: https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster
+It is also possible to create the Kubernetes cluster in command line, see: https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster

-* The deployment of the FADI stack is achieved with [Helm](https://helm.sh/) and [Kubernetes](https://kubernetes.io/).

 ### 4. Troubleshooting